kamesh2229/Kubernetes/README.md

 Note : There are couple of concepts like pod, replicaset etc were discussed which will be expalined in detailed going forward.
 For now think of them as kubernetes objects.

+### Kube-Scheduler :

+What is a kube-scheduler ?

+It is the control plane component that will schedule the pod on the kubernetes nodes based on certain criteria like if a label is assigned, available CPU/memory etc

+Why we need a scheduler ?

+When a user creates a kubernetes object that inturn creates a pod.
+A pod is a low level component that has the application code and should run on a worker node for providing the needed functionality to the user.

+What the scheduler will do ?

+Example : A user tries to create a nginx pod which acts as webpage that to be disaplyed to millions of users when opened in a browser.
+Once the command is executed a pod is generated but where should that pod be scheduled and run with multiple nodes available ?
+This is where the scheulder comes into picture and decide based on different criteria like labels, available cpu/memory etc and schedule the pod on a specific node and serves the needed functionality.